Contact

 Applicable law and spousal maintenance

-Different rules may apply to spousal maintenance than to the divorce itself.
+Different rules may apply to spousal alimony than to the divorce or property law.
+International rules determine which law is applied to:

-• the amount of maintenance
+• the amount of the alimony

-• possibilities for modification
+• the duration and the possibilities for modification

 Choice of law: can you determine which law applies yourself?